Imagine you’re heading to work, just like you always do. The sun’s shining, you’ve got a packed day ahead. It’s business as usual. Or so you think.

 Then you get the news.
 You’ve lost your job.

 And suddenly the reality of what’s just happened hits you like a ton of bricks.
 “We’ve just bought a new car, and we’re off on holiday next month.
-How am I going to pay the mortgage, the school fees, household bills, buy food?
+How am I going to pay the mortgage, household bills, buy food?
 And it’s Junior’s birthday next week.”
 The list goes on and the thought of how you’ll cope can feel overwhelming.

 The fact is that, a decade on from the financial crash, rising inflation, high housing costs and stagnating wages mean many continue to live on a financial knife-edge.